chrisdefazio/adtranfirmwareupgrader/README.md

-# ADTRAN Firmware Upgrader
+# Modem / Router Firmware Upgrader

-A Python utility for upgrading firmware on ADTRAN devices(specifically designed for 834 v6) via SSH.
+A Python utility for upgrading firmware on a variety of devices used by ISPs and other network providers.

+Currently supported devices:
+- ADTRAN 834 v6
+- ADTRAN 834 v5
+- COMTREND VR3071
+- COMTREND VR3071v2

 ## Features